cellmapslab/kimono/README.md

 # KiMONo

-Knowledge guided multi-level network inference
+Knowledge guided multi-level network inference.

+Tutorial can be found [https://cellmapslab.github.io/kimono/](https://cellmapslab.github.io/kimono/)

 ## About
 KiMONo is a network inference tool for multi-omics datasets.